ONWARD INTO GALICIA

 With Galicia waiting just round the corner and Santiago now closer than ever, the time to leave Matavenero had finally come.
 Living here for nearly a week is a moment in my life that I will always cherish.
-Along the Camino (in Galicia Spain) you learn to appreciate the value of the simple things in life, and here more than anywhere we lived these experiences.
-A part of us wished to remain behind, for an undetermined space of time, but we both new that our journey was not over yet and so we decided to press on.
-Our backpacks felt light and our bodies filled with a new energy as we set foot climbing back up the mountain we had first come from.
+Along the Camino you learn to appreciate the value of the simple things in life, and here more than anywhere we lived these experiences.
+A part of us wished to remain behind for an undetermined spell of time, but we both knew that our journey was not over yet and so we decided to press on.
+Our backpacks felt light and our bodies filled with a new energy as we set off climbing back up the mountain we had first come from.

 From these high peaks we began our descent towards the ancient city of Ponferrada.
 Once under the protectorate of the Order of the Knights Templar it is now a vibrant city, capital of El Bierzo where the unique microclimate allows for the production of the famous Bierzo wines.
 The balance between the humidity and rainfall of Galicia and the arid heat of Castilla creates an ideal climate for viticulture.
 Of course, the Romans were the first pioneers to introduce vines here, yet the peak of cultivation occured in the Middle Ages with the expansion of monasteries and the Cistercian order.
 Along with the sweet taste of wine our afternoon walk was accompanied by an array of old sports cars descending the mountain alongside us.